-Dr. Nancy Kay, author of “Speaking for Spot: Be the Advocate Your Dog Needs to Live a Happy, Healthy, Longer Life“, recently discussed this in her blog post:
+Dr. Nancy Kay, author of “Speaking for Spot: Be the Advocate Your Dog Needs to Live a Happy, Healthy, Longer Life“, discussed this in her blog post:

 Dr. Kay advises clients to take a few things into consideration after recovering from sticker shock.
 Before hurrying out the door to the cheapest place in town, try to understand that the reasons why prices can be so dramatically different from clinic to clinic is because: